Cristiano Ronaldo suffers more agony as Al Nassr lose 1-0 in AFC Champions League Two final

 Ronaldo’s wait for his first piece of silverware since joining Al Nassr in a big-money deal in 2023 was extended by the Japanese team, who withstood a second-half barrage by the Saudi side.

-In front of 26,000 fans at the King Saud University Stadium, Al Nassr were hot favourites to become the first Saudi Arabian side to win the AFC Champions League Two, the second-tier Asian club competition equivalent to UEFA’s Europa League.
+In front of 26,000 fans at the King Saud University Stadium, Al Nassr were hot favourites to become the first Saudi Arabian side to win the ACL2, the second-tier Asian club competition equivalent to UEFA’s Europa League.

-But it was Gamba who struck the only goal of the game, against the run of play, when forward Deniz Hummet latched onto Issam Jebali’s through ball and buried his finish from the edge of the box after 29 minutes.
+But it was Gamba, the Asian Champions League winners in 2008, who sealed victory to claim their 10th major title.

+Their 18-year-old goalkeeper Rui Araki’s one-handed save denied Abdulrahman Ghareeb early on and Al Nassr’s Senegal star Sadio Mane blasted into the side-netting midway through the first half before Gamba took the lead against the run of play in the 30th minute.

-“The dream is close,” the 41-year-old wrote on X to his 107.5 million followers on May 13, after his side had been seconds from the league title glory against Al Hilal.
+“The dream is close,” Ronaldo wrote on X to his 107.5 million followers on May 13, after his side had been seconds from the league title glory against Al Hilal.

 “Heads up, we have one more step to take!
 Thank you all for the amazing support tonight!”